UNILAD: Rape-themed content

-New ownership
+New ownership and misconduct allegations

 The brand was acquired by entrepreneurs Liam Harrington and Sam Bentley in 2014.
 The rebranded UNILAD launched in 2014 at unilad.co.uk.
 The UNILAD Facebook page, inherited in 2014 with 300,000 fans, grew to have 11.5 million Facebook likes by 2016, with a web presence at unilad.co.uk.

-Harrington and Bentley stated that they decline to publish some submitted content due to backlash, and The Guardian notes that its content differs significantly from that of the previous iteration of the website.
-The site is described as having a reputation for "trivial lad-focused videos", with titles such as "5 On 5 Fighting Is Back And It’s F*cking Brutal."
+Harrington and Bentley stated that they decline to publish some submitted content due to backlash, and The Guardian observed that its content differs significantly from that of the previous iteration of the website.
+The site is described as having a reputation for "trivial lad-focused videos", with titles such as "5 On 5 Fighting Is Back And It's F*cking Brutal."

-In October 2018, the company that owned UNILAD went into administration, with owners Liam Harrington and Sam Bentley having incurred debts of £6.5 million and owing taxes of £1.5 million.
-A day later, Managing Director John Quinlan denied reports that it had gone into administration, saying the brand is "doing better than ever" and that he was "confident" that a buyer would be found.

-In October 2018, a few days later after it went into administration, UNILAD was bought by LADbible for an undisclosed fee.
+In October 2018, the company that owned UNILAD went into administration, with owners Harrington and Bentley having incurred debts of £6.5 million and owing taxes of £1.5 million, alongside being plagued by allegations of continued misogynistic, homophobic, and transphobic employee misconduct; fraud; and cocaine use, particularly from a website run by an ex-employee titled "uniladexposed", despite efforts to sanitize the site's brand image.
+A day later, managing director John Quinlan denied reports that it had gone into administration, saying the brand is "doing better than ever" and that he was "confident" that a buyer would be found.
+Also in October 2018, a few days after it went into administration, UNILAD was bought by LADbible for an undisclosed fee.